 The HSPF model requires input data on rainfall, stream flow, evaporation, soil, and landuse information.
 Hourly records of rainfall data were obtained from the Blacksburg office of the National Weather Service.
 Flow data for Dundee stream gage on Back Creek was obtained from the USGS office in Richmond, VA.
-Potential evapotranspiration values were calculated on a monthly basis using the Thornthwaite method [72].
+Potential evapotranspiration values were calculated on a monthly basis using the Thornthwaite method [66].
 Physical watershed data were obtained from USGS 30-meter DEMS, USGS stream reach overlays, and Virginia Gap landuse data.
-Landuse data was classified into following categories: Forest, Herbaceous/Agriculture, Disturbed, Mixed, and impervious land.
-Reach cross-section data was collected in a field visit and from the Roanoke Valley Regional Stormwater Management Plan [19].
-Based on the distribution of landuse and stream reaches, the watershed is divided into ten segments drained by ten stream reaches.
+Reach cross-section data was collected in a field visit and from the Roanoke Valley Regional Stormwater Management Plan [67].
+Based on the distribution of landuse and stream reaches, the watershed is divided into ten segments drained by ten stream reaches (see Fig. 5).

 HSPF is a heavily parameterized model and uses both conceptual and physical parameters to represent hydrologic processes occurring within a watershed.
-Some physical parameters include land slope, overland flow plane length, Manning's roughness coefficient, infiltration rate of soil, and interception capacities of the vegetation.
-The conceptual parameters include storage capacities in the upper and lower zones of the soil, groundwater recession flow parameter, and evapotranspiration rates from various storages.
-The initial estimate of parameters was made based on published studies including the Upper James River study, conducted as a part of the EPA's Chesapeake Bay model [20].
+The initial estimate of parameters was made based on published studies including the Upper James River study, conducted as a part of the EPA's Chesapeake Bay model [68].
 In general, parameters associated with the upper soil zone varied with landuse, while the watershed slope varied among the ten physical land segments.
-Forest, herbaceous/agriculture, mixed, and disturbed lands were modeled as

-PERLND segments while impervious land was represented as an IMPLND segment.
+Forest, herbaceous/agriculture, mixed, and disturbed lands were modeled as PERLND segments while impervious land was represented as an IMPLND segment.

 The model was calibrated for water years 1995, 1996, and 1997 using the USGS/EPA HSPEXP expert system shell.
 Calibration consisted of matching simulated and observed results for annual flow volume, high and low flow volumes, storm peaks, and seasonal volume differences.
 Parameter changes were made by varying the parameter by a fixed percentage for all landuses in all areas, while maintaining the relative differences in parameters between landuses.
 Calibration was considered complete when expert system advice did not improve model performance.
-The performance of the calibrated model was validated on water year 1998 and incorporated into the PSE.
-Results of simulation runs taken with PSE version of HSPF for examining various 'what if' scenarios were satisfactorily compared to the results of similar runs taken by running the model outside the PSE.
+The performance of the calibrated model was validated on water year 1998 and the final model was incorporated into the PSE design.
+Results of simulation runs taken with PSE version of HSPF for examining various 'what if' scenarios were satisfactorily compared to the results of similar runs taken by running the model in a standalone setting.